cangeorgecode/Django_Boilerplate_Free/README.md

 &nbsp;

 P.S.
-Consider giving me a star ⭐ if you find this helpful, cheers! 🍻
+Can I get a star ⭐ please? 🍻